 Based on recent research, selling second hand clothes could be the way forward if you’re looking to put some extra cash in your pocket, I own an amazing black fur gilet collection that I want to sell so that I can get a new one.
 Over £1.7 billion of unwanted or unworn clothes are laying about in women’s wardrobes.

-Research also suggests that most women have nearly £1,000 worth of clothes in their wardrobe that haven’t been worn for a year or more and if clothes are worth less than £16 the average woman won’t bother returning them to the shop for a refund.
+Research also suggests that most women have nearly £1,000 worth of clothes in their wardrobe that have not been worn for over a year and if clothes are worth less than £16 the average woman won’t bother returning them to the shop for a refund.

 So what to do if your wardrobe is filled with fashions that no longer fit or designer dresses you’ve only worn once or at best twice?
 Well, we’ve put together some tips on how you can make money selling second hand clothes.